twonas/twona-api-docs/requests/README.md

 ]
 ```

-## Get all Requests
+## Get all Projects

-Return the list of all requests in the organization.
+Return the list of all Projects in the organization.

-### Request
+### Project

 #### Resource